lalkulaib/lalkulaib.github.io/content/authors/admin/_index.md

     company_url: https://med.stanford.edu/mmhip.html
     company_logo: ''
     date_start: 2023-08-21
-    date_end: ''
+    date_end: '2025-05-15'
     summary: |
-      As a research intern on the Suicide Response Team, I play a role in performing data analysis for multiple research projects.
-My responsibilities are centered on extracting insights from complex datasets to support the team's objectives in developing evedince-based conclusions for our research.
+      As a research intern on the Suicide Response Team, I played a role in performing data analysis for multiple research projects.
+My responsibilities were centered on extracting insights from complex datasets to support the team's objectives in developing evedince-based conclusions for our research.
   - position: Graduate Teaching Assistant
     company_name: Virginia Tech
     company_url: https://www.nvc.vt.edu/